satlab/slash/README.md

 The sections can be placed in read-only memory, such as microcontroller flash.
 The test application uses the linker script in `linkerscript/slash.ld` as an overlay to the default Linux linker script.

 The slash context and the line and history buffers can either be dynamically allocated using `slash_create()` or statically allocated and initialized using `slash_init()`.
 Dynamically allocated contexts can be freed using `slash_destroy()`.
-The context and the buffers must resize in writable memory.
+The context and the buffers must reside in writable memory.

 ## License